paulghaddad/baby_site/src/pages/activities/index.md

 Baby loves the sound of your voice.
 He’ll give you lots of smiles as you sing the words to even the most basic of songs.

-These are some of the songs my son loved at this age:
+These are some of the songs Hayden loved at this age:

 * It’s a Small World
 * Old McDonald